hrbn/tally/README.md

 ## Features

-- Calculator: Evaluates mathematical expressions, from basic arithmetic to more advanced operations like logarithms, trigonometry, and any other function from the Math.js library
+- Offers an exstensive  basic arithmeticEvaluates mathematical expressions using the Math.js expression parser, providing an extensive set
 - Unit conversions: Convert between units of measurement and perform calulations on items with different units
 - Currency conversions: Convert between currencies, including crypto, using up-to-date exchange rates
 - Variables: Define variables and use them throughout your document